-The investigation resulted in several separate civil lawsuits against Chemtrade, which were consolidated into a single multidistrict litigation proceeding in the U.S. District Court for the District of New Jersey (In re Liquid Aluminum Sulfate Antitrust Litigation, Case No. 16-md-02687)(transferred February 4, 2016).
-The litigation proceedings include two class action lawsuits - direct purchasers and indirect purchasers - as well as several direct action lawsuits initiated by other purchasers.
+The investigation resulted in several separate civil lawsuits against Chemtrade, which were consolidated into a single multidistrict litigation proceeding in the U.S. District Court for the District of New Jersey (In re Liquid Aluminum Sulfate Antitrust Litigation,

+Case No. 16-md-02687)(transferred February 4, 2016).
+The litigation proceedings included two class action lawsuits - direct purchasers and indirect purchasers - as well as several direct action lawsuits initiated by other purchasers.
 No specific damage amounts were claimed.

 We settled the direct purchaser lawsuit in November 2018 and the indirect purchaser lawsuit in February 2019.
 The remaining direct action lawsuits by other purchasers were also settled in 2019.
-Only a few derivative actions initiated by an ex-employee remain active.
-These are in the discovery stage.
+The final actions, which were derivative actions initiated by an ex-employee, were settled in March 2021 and are subject to finalization and approval by the relevant governmental entities and courts.
 We recorded provisions for the civil actions and settlements of \$100.0 million in 2018 and \$40.0 million in 2019.